DylanKojiCheslin/linearSystemSolver/README.md

 a linear system as an array of two or more strings where each should have the following properties:
 1. is an "equation" ends in a "=" symbol followed by a space and a real or complex number
 2. before the equation there are one or more groupings of:
-2a.  positive "+" or negitive "-" sypmbol(if it is the first in the string the positive may be assumed and not written) this may be followed by a space " " symbol,
+2a.  positive "+" or negative "-" sypmbol(if it is the first in the string the positive may be assumed and not written) this may be followed by a space " " symbol,
-2b. a real or complex coefficient(if the coefficient is one it will not be written), followed by "x" subscriped by any positive integer
+2b. a real or complex coefficient(if the coefficient is one it will not be written), followed by "x" subscripted by any positive integer

 example:
 ["2x1 + 3x2 = 5",